-Next, the Scrum Team selects however many items from the Product Backlog that they want to commit to completing by the end of the Sprint.
-Because the Backlog is organized in order of importance, the Scrum Team must choose items from the top of the Backlog.
+Next, the Scrum Team selects however many items from the Product Backlog they want to complete during the Sprint.
+Because the Backlog items appear in order of importance, the Scrum Team must choose items from the top of the Backlog.

 This dynamic creates a balance between Scrum Team and Product Owner.
 The Product Owner creates/organizes the Backlog and chooses what’s most important.
 But the Scrum Team decides exactly how much work they can commit to in a given Sprint.
 The Scrum Master facilitates this process and maintains the balance of powers.

 This process ensures that each member of the team feels empowered in regards to their own work.
 In addition, it ensures a more sincere commitment and greater accountability from the team.

 There is one exception to this rule: the team can only pull items from further down the Backlog if it makes more sense with the other work in progress in that Sprint.
 Meaning, if the work will logically get done faster because it is very similar to other items.

 Before selecting items from the Backlog, the team is also responsible for estimating how much time each member has for Sprint-related work.
 Most team member’s days will not be dedicated entirely to Sprint work.
 Available time should be determined by the average workday minus the time they expect to spend doing other work like maintenance, attending meetings, lunch breaks, email, and bug-fixes.